GrimRipper — Roofing Removal Tool

 Simulation & optimization

 The tooth geometry was the critical design variable.
 It needed to bite into shingles reliably without deflecting under load.
-FEA was run across multiple iterations to compare stress distribution across the profile.
+FEA was run across multiple iterations at a ~700 N prying load (roughly a person standing on the handle), with the highest stress concentration at the far-end tooth holding a 2+ safety factor against yield.

 I used a design-for-manufacture (DFM) driven iterative design process, trimming material away from low-stress regions each cycle to cut weight while holding structural performance at the critical load zones.